-Yet another blow for prime minister Boris Johnson as Speaker of the House of Commons John Bercow denied a vote on the government’s Brexit deal
+Another blow for prime minister Boris Johnson as Speaker of the House of Commons John Bercow denies a vote on the government’s Brexit deal

-In a move which has proved controversial with Conservative MPs, Mr Bercow denied the government to hold a “meaningful vote” on the withdrawal agreement with the European Union this afternoon in the House of Commons.
+In a move that has proved controversial with Conservative MPs, Mr Bercow has denied the government to hold a “meaningful vote” on the withdrawal agreement with the European Union this afternoon in the House of Commons.

 Mr Bercow said that it was, in effect, “the same in substance” as the one considered in the “Super Saturday” sitting on October 19.

 The prime minister had planned to hold a vote on his government’s Brexit deal today after he was forced from doing so during Saturday’s emergency debate when a majority of MPs decided to back the “Letwin amendment”.

 This delayed approval of the deal until the necessary legislation has been passed making it law.

 And Mr Bercow ruled that:

 “Today’s motion is in substance the same as Saturday’s motion – and the House has decided the matter.”

 He also said that holding a meaningful vote today would be both “repetitive” and “disorderly”.

 Infographic by Scott Mathew